 Sunday, December 4, 2011

-Old Fashion Southern Sweet Potato Pie
+Old Fashioned Southern Sweet Potato Pie

 Almost every recipe I see for Sweet Potato Pie calls for the addition of cinnamon, cloves, ginger, nutmeg--the pumpkin pie spices.
 As a girl growing up in Alabama, I don't remember my Grandmother's and my Aunties' Sweet Potato Pies tasting like my Mother's pumpkin pie (and she makes the best).